 Free radicals are the waste products of the body and they need to be fought off.
 Antioxidants consumed help fight these free radicals and protect cells against damage.
 Rambutans are rich in Vitamin C and also in potent antioxidants that reduce the chances of developing cancer in many individuals.
 Read More.

 Vitamin B5 is an essential nutrient for our body.
 It helps our body convert food into energy.
-The only source of B5 consumption is food.
-It can not be created or produced by the body itself.
+The only source of B5 consumption is food since it cannot be created or produced by the body itself.
 Eating food like rambutans that are rich in B5 can help manage this conversion procedure.
-Daily intake of 5 mg of B5 is an essential diet portion.

 - The unripe fruit of rambutan is used as a cure for diarrhea or dysentery as it acts as a febrifuge or vermifuge and is a stomachic, astringent.